 You own your time, it is yours to spend on people and activities that you feel are worthwhile.

 Realize That You Are Allowed To Stop Doing Things You Don’t Like

 To reinforce the reality that you own your time, feel free to stop doing things you don’t like.
 This includes tasks, committees, and people.
 I am sure you have heard the following saying: nature abhors a vacuum.
 What does that mean?
-Basically, it means that given the opportunity, something will fill up an empty space on your calendar.
+It means that given the opportunity, something will fill up an empty space on your calendar.

 I know it might sound radical to stop doing what you don’t like.
 Let me ask you, how does it make you feel when you read that sentence?
 Do you laugh?
 Feel angry?
 Does guilt rise inside of you?
-What happens inside of you when you think of feeing yourself from things you don’t like?
+What happens inside of you when you think of freeing yourself from things you don’t like?

 Overcoming a Midlife Crisis Means Saying No To Things You Don’t Want To Do

-This question is for the committees you commit to, but secretly hate to attend.
+This question is for the committees you commit to but secretly hate to attend.